 10 Minutes of Drawing a Day

-We ran this course in April 2020 on our Facebook group, and posted it to our Instagram page.
+We will be running this course in April on our Facebook group, as well as posting it to our Instagram page.
 It's a great way to spend a month improving your drawing.
 The exercises are varied and will hopefully challenge you.
 Our group is open to all skill levels and is very friendly and encouraging.

 If you enjoy our content and would like to show your support you can donate here.